 Causes of Giardiasis

 Giardia are one-celled organisms—neither worms, bacteria, nor viruses.
-There are seven giardia genotypes, A through G. Dogs are most often infected with genotypes C and D, while cats are infected with F. Human beings are also vulnerable to giardiasis, and can be infected with A, B, E, and, occasionally, F.
+There are eight giardia genotypes, A through H. Dogs are most often infected with genotypes C and D, while cats are usually infected with F. Human beings are also vulnerable to giardiasis, and can be infected with types A, B.

 Giardia undergo two stages: a motile (swimming) stage and a cystic stage.
 Giardia cysts are the primary means of transmission from host to host.
 Giardia cysts are hardy, being resistant to both freezing and to chlorination of water, and can live for several months if not dried out or exposed to sunlight.

 Giardia cysts are excreted (shed) in the feces of an infected cat, then picked up when ingested by other cats sharing litter boxes.
 The giardia make their way to the small intestines of cats, where they can cause a wide range of symptoms.
 Giardiasis is the name given to the infection.

 Not all cats infected with giardia will become sick.
 Cats may host the organism for several years, while passing it on to other cats, before showing any clinical signs of giardiasis.
 An immune-suppressant factor, such as FIV, FeLV, or overall debilitation, may hasten the onset.

 The incidence of feline giardiasis is relatively low in North America (about five to fifteen percent), but it can sometimes wreak havoc in catteries, shelters, and some multi-cat households; in short, wherever a large number of cats share space.
 Also, cats with outdoor access may ingest the organism by drinking water from a stream or pond, particularly in agricultural areas.